 Are you putting your Oahu home on the real estate market?
-Curious about how much you will net profit?
+Are you curious about how much you will net profit?
 There are several closing costs that sellers should be aware of when they are preparing to sell a property that normally will be paid out of your proceeds at closing:

 - Brokerage Fees: In Hawaii, real estate commissions are typically paid by the seller and the brokerage fees are split between buyer's and seller's agents.